kristianmandrup/infomatrix-blog/_posts/ember-2.md

 @tomdale made a post on [Services](http://discuss.emberjs.com/t/services-a-rumination-on-introducing-a-new-role-into-the-ember-programming-model/4947) that should shed more light on how Services will be used with Ember going forward :)

+Here he points to exactly this type of scenario as a typical justification for services.
+That a component might rely on a stream of data from an external Data provider, such as a Twitter feed or similar...
+He points to enriching models with service data as another typical serviced scenario.

 ### Components adjusting per context